 Aging Observatory is a research organization that studies how people grow older — across time and context — to equip decision-makers with foundational ethnographic insight for future innovation.

-Through ethnographic inquiry and systems thinking, the Observatory examines how aging is shaped by social, cultural, economic, technological, political, and environmental forces, and how these forces are lived and embodied over time.
+Through ethnographic inquiry and systems thinking, Aging Observatory examines how aging is shaped by social, cultural, economic, technological, political, and environmental forces, and how these forces are lived and embodied over time.

 Please request the full program deck for detailed information on how to get involved.